idomanteu/userscripts/README.md

-# Backpack.tf Item Name Copy
+# Copy Item Names from Backpack.tf in one-click

 A Tampermonkey userscript that adds one-click copy functionality for TF2 item names on backpack.tf.